Add to MyPages

 Wounds and Scars

 All cuts heal with a scar.
-If good care is given to a scar early while it is healing, the end result will be a less notable scar.
+Starting wound care will result in a less notable scar.
 Scars continue to mature and change for up to 12-18 months.
 During this time there will be pinkness in the wound.
-The final quality of the scar is determined by the wound itself, inherited skin healing qualities and how well the wound was cared for.
+The final quality of the scar is determined by the wound itself, inherited skin healing qualities and how well the wound was treated.

 The following steps will help you care for your child's wound.